Lisbon to Sintra Day Trip Itinerary & Guide

 If you skip the Monserrate Palace you don’t have to take the 435 bus.
 Rather you can (leisurely) walk to the Quinta Regaleira and later the Sintra National Palace – as they are located in the town center.
 Quinta de Regaleira is located 10 minutes away from the town center.

-There is tons of walking involved at the castle grounds and to reach the site.
+There is a ton of walking involved at the castle grounds.
 So wear comfortable shoes.

-Sintra – Cascais National Park : Ideas for 2 days in Sintra Itinerary and overnight stay
+Sintra – Cascais Natural Park: Ideas for 2 days in Sintra Itinerary and overnight stay

-If you are staying in Sintra and wish to explore more, we highly recommend visiting the Sintra- Cascais National Park.
+If you are staying in Sintra and wish to explore more, we highly recommend visiting the Sintra- Cascais Natural Park.

 The Sintra-Cascais Natural Park is ONE of the 13 National parks in Portugal.
 The park is home to the Serra de Sintra mountain range as well as Europe’s westernmost tip – Cabo da Raco.

-Sintra-Cascais National Park boasts of many historical and natural sites.
+Sintra-Cascais Natural Park boasts of many historical and natural sites.
 A must visit!

-Sintra offers a very laid back medieval romantic town feeling.
-It is great for a weekend getaway or a romantic staycation overlooking the gorgeous palaces.
+Sintra offers a very laid back medieval romantic town feeling, and with so many stunning world heritage sites it is one of the must-visit places in Portugal.
+It is great for a weekend getaway or a romantic stay-cation overlooking the gorgeous palaces.
+Search for hotels in Sintra here

 Read Posts on Lisbon and Portugal travel